 You cannot use the personal information that you collect for contact tracing for other purposes, such as direct marketing, profiling or data analytics.

-Erase it in line with government guidance
+Erase data in line with government guidance

 You should not keep the personal data for longer than the government guidelines specify.
 It’s important that you dispose of the data securely to reduce the risk of someone else accessing the data.
 Shred paper documents and permanently delete digital files from your recycle bin or back-up cloud storage, for example.